Jim Fitzpatrick was born and raised in Glasgow where he attended Holyrood R.C. Secondary School.

 Jim’s first job was with a local firm as a trainee before moving to London in 1973.
 In 1974 he became a firefighter with the London Fire Brigade and after 20 years service he was awarded the Fire Brigade Long Service and Good Conduct Medal.

-As part of his constituency duties, representing Poplar and Limehouse, Jim has a keen interest in regeneration, poverty, women’s rights, the emergency services and sport.
+Jim has a keen interest in regeneration, poverty, women’s rights, the emergency services and sport.
 He’s President of Millwall Rugby Club, Poplar and Blackwall Rowing Club, Poplar Bowls and a keen supporter of local charities such as Tower Hamlets Foodbank and Neighbours in Poplar.

 Jim became Chair of FIRE AID in March 2014.